 ▼ General options ⋆ Name: The name can be used to distinguish different error handling configurations.
 Description: Error handling module backend: RequestRetry This OTRS error handling backend module will be called internally to process the error handling mechanism. ▼ Processing options Configure filters to control error handling module execution.
 Only requests matching all configured filters (if any) will trigger module execution.
-In Invoker filter: Only execute error handling module for colected involves Only execute error handling module for selected invokers.
+In Invoker filter: Only everyte error handling module for colected involvers Only execute error handling module for selected invokers.
 Error message content filter: Enter a regular expression to restrict which error messages should cause error handling module execution.
 Error message subject and data (as seen in the debugger error entry) will considered for a match.
-Example: Enter '^401 Unauthorized.\$' to handle only authentication related errors.
-Example.
-Effect .
-402 official office of the final configuration of the Error stage filter: Only execute error handling module on errors that occur during specific processing stages.
+Example: Enter '^:401 Unauthorized.\$' to handle only authentication related errors.
+Error stage filter: Only execute error handling module on errors that occur during specific processing stages.
 Example: Handle only errors where mapping for outgoing data could not be applied.
 Error code: An error identifier for this error handling module.
 This identifier will be available in XSLT-Mapping and shown in debugger output.
 Error message: An error explanation for this error handling module.
 This message will be available in XSLT-Mapping and shown in debugger output.
+This message will be available in ASLI-Mapping and shown in debugger output.
 Stop after match: Define if processing should be stopped after module was executed, skipping all remaining modules or only those of the same backend.
-Default behavior is to resume, processing the next module. ▼ Request retry options Retry options are applied when requests cause error handling module execution (based on processing options). , Calcadula antoni ★ Schedule retry: No Should requests causing an error be triggered again at a later time?
-Should requests causing an error be triggered again at a later time?
+Default behavior is to resume, processing the next module. ▼ Request retry options Retry options are applied when requests cause error handling module execution (based on processing options). ★ Schedule retry: No a seriessic really Should requests causing an error be triggered again at a later time?